joehalloran/sql-coursework/README.md

 Structure is a beautiful thing.
 Unfortunately, all beautiful things have their price.
 In this case, the price of structure is foresight.
 In this investigation of NHS data, we will learn that imposing structure on large unstructured datasets is difficult.
 Structure should have been defined and imposed before users (thousands of health professionals working across the NHS) start inputting data in an inconsistent way.
 As Pandora discovered, once opened, the box is hard to shut.

 Section 1 of this report covers the initial set-up of the database.
 It details the logic behind a number of strategic decisions that shaped the subsequent stages of the investigation.
 Section 2 explains how the database was populated with NHS data sets.
-It goes into some detail on the use of Python and the SQL Alchemy toolkit *(SQL Alchemy - The Database Toolkit for Python (2017))* to process and organise the data.
+The commentary in sections 1 and 2 includes the use of Python and the SQL Alchemy toolkit *(SQL Alchemy - The Database Toolkit for Python (2017))* to process and organise the data.
 Section 3 describes the execution of SQL queries to answer a range of predetermined questions.
 It explains how ambiguities in these questions were addressed and how results were refined in light these ambiguities.
 Section 4 looks at ways in which the data could be cleaned and constrained, it explains how attempts to do so were frustrated by inconsistencies in the data and a lack of medical expertise.
-Section 4 illuminates the allusion to Pandora in the preceding paragraph; it extols the importance of instituting relational structures before using begin inputting data.
+Section 4 expands upon the allusion to Pandora in the preceding paragraph; it extols the importance of instituting relational structures before using begin inputting data.

-## Task 1 & 2: Database set up and data upload
+## Task 1 & 2: Database set up

 The data we are handling is historical, and therefore very unlikely to be altered (unless of course some new data was discovered in a dusty filing cabinet in a rarely visited hospital wing).
 It was, therefore, possible to treat the data as effectively static.